charlottejoy/100-days-of-code/log.md

 - Worked on a CSS Image tutorial.
 Tried to modify code to be cleaner.
 - Worked on look of Lights Out.
 Organized things with flexbox, removed shadows, better responsive layout.

-**Thoughts:** Not convinved about tutorials not counting, but get that real projects = real problem solving = real solving.
+**Thoughts:** Not convinved about tutorials not counting, but get that real projects = real problem solving = real learning.
 Might help manage time to focus learning on solving specific issues.
 Tutorials then will be in moderation or weekends.

 Material design is interesting.